google/zetasql/docs/net_functions.md

 returns the registered or registerable domain as part of the original host instead of the normalized host.

-Note: The function does not perform
+Note: The function doesn't perform
 [Unicode normalization][unicode-normalization].

 Note: The public suffix data at [publicsuffix.org][net-link-to-public-suffix] also contains private domains.
-This function does not treat a private domain as a public suffix.
+This function doesn't treat a private domain as a public suffix.
 For example, if `us.com` is a private domain in the public suffix data, `NET.REG_DOMAIN("foo.us.com")` returns `us.com` (the public suffix `com` plus the preceding label `us`) rather than `foo.us.com` (the private domain `us.com`